FAQs about Mathematics/English Language for Academic Studies (Math/ELAS)

 - In the fall term, from September to December.

-- In the summer, from July to August: this program is called Summer Intensive English Language for Academic Studies (IELAS) program; it is an 8-week intensive English language enrichment program.
+In the summer Conestoga College offers from July to August: this program is called Summer Intensive English Language for Academic Studies (IELAS) program; it is an 8-week intensive English language enrichment program.

-Note: Summer IELAS requires a separate application process.
+Note: Summer IELAS requires a separate application and fees process directly through to Conestoga College.

-Tution fees for Canadian/permanent resident or international student for the current term are listed in the fee schedules: choose a term, select "Mathematics", and select "ELAS".
+Tuition fees for Canadian/permanent resident or international student for the current terms are listed in the fee schedules: choose a term, select "Mathematics", or select "English Language Proficiency Programs".

 - One credit course for BMath or BCS degree